 developing playwork practice

-Common Threads has been developing playwork practice through training, publications and consultancy for over twenty years.
-You can find more details of our current projects by using the buttons at the top of this page, or please contact us using the form opposite to let us know how we can help to develop playwork practice in your area.
+You can find more details of our current projects by using the buttons at the top of this page (hover for drop-down menus), or please contact us using the form opposite to let us know how we can help to develop playwork practice in your area.